MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui2.md

 # Get started with WebView2 in WinUI 2 (UWP) apps

 In this tutorial, you:
 *  Set up your development tools for creating UWP apps that use WebView2 to display web content.
+These instructions are also applicable to Xbox.
 *  Create an initial WinUI 2 (UWP) app.
 *  Install the **Microsoft.UI.Xaml** package (WinUI 2) for the project.
 *  Add a WebView2 control that displays webpage content.